anime-kun32/AniTeams/README.md

 ## Features

 - Feature 1: Uses the Artplayer.js
-- Feature 2: the player include chromecast screenshot for desktop devices , and audio (sub or dub)
+- Feature 2: the player include chromecast,  screenshot for desktop devices , and audio (sub or dub)

 ## Contact